 However, it is still unsafe to house a male and female bearded dragon for long periods.
 There are stories about a male attacking a female despite having lived together harmoniously for many years.

 Watch this interesting video showing how bearded dragons respond to each other.

 While considered the best pairing of the three, it still isn’t a good idea to house bearded dragons together, regardless of gender.

-Females are less aggressive but still fight over food, hides, basking spots, etc.
+Females are less aggressive but still fight over

 Some keepers report their female dragons getting along quite well.
 But others say otherwise.